Agenda

 Start your day with good food and great company.
 Join us for breakfast in the beautiful Carriage House at Hotel Bardo—and definitely come hungry.

-Jump into Day 2 of Co–Lab 2026 with Graham and Greg, your hosts for the morning.
-They’ll bring energy, smiles, and set the stage for another day of bold ideas, engaging conversations, and fresh inspiration.
+Jump into Day 2 of Co–Lab 2026 with Greg, your host for the morning.
+We’ll bring energy, smiles, and set the stage for another day of bold ideas, engaging conversations, and fresh inspiration.

 Some UX people aren’t just navigating the new landscape.
 They’re already exploring what comes next, working directly with AI models themselves.